yoyololicon/pytorch-NMF/README.md

 # Non-negative Matrix Fatorization in PyTorch

-PyTorch is not only a good deep learning framework, but also a fast tool when it comes to matrix operations and convolution.
+PyTorch is not only a good deep learning framework, but also a fast tool when it comes to matrix operations and convolutions on large data.
 A great example is [PyTorchWavelets](http://github.com/tomrunia/PyTorchWavelets).

-In this package I implement basic NMF and NMFD module base on `torch.nn.Module`, so the models can be moved freely among CPU/GPU devices.
+In this package I implement basic NMF and NMFD module minimizing beta-divergence using multiplicative update rules, and is based on `torch.nn.Module` so the models can be moved freely among CPU/GPU devices.

-More features and different methods will be add in the future, and will compare how fast it can against scipy based implementations like [nimfa](https://github.com/marinkaz/nimfa).
+Part of the multiplier is obtained via `torch.autograd` so the amount of codes is reduced and easy to maintain (only the denominator is calculated).

+The interface is similar to `sklearn.decomposition.NMF` with some extra options.

-# Usage
+## Usage

 Here is a short example of decompose a spectrogram.

 ```python
 import torch
 import librosa